 The visit comes in the same Continue reading “Sultan Qaboos receives Israeli Prime Minister Benjamin Netanyahu”

-On 19 July 1972 the Continue reading “BATTLE OF MIRBAT a key event in the Dhofar war “
+The Popular Front for the Liberation of the Occupied Arabian Gulf (PFLOAG) were fighting against Continue reading “BATTLE OF MIRBAT a key event in the Dhofar war “

 Forbes magazine has released its 2018 list of the ‘Most Influential Women’.
 Its good to see Oman’s most influential women are included in the list, including a new entrant.